dangbert/dangbert.github.io/content/blog/ultimate-terraform-tutorial.md

   default = ["bash", "-c", "echo 'sleeping forever...' && sleep infinity"] }
 ````
-And update the `docker_container.nginx` resource to add the `command` input, set to the value of our new variable.
+And update the `docker_container.nginx` resource to add the `command` input, set to value `var.command`.
 * see the [docs on the docker_container resource](https://registry.terraform.io/providers/kreuzwerker/docker/3.0.2/docs/resources/container#optional) if you need help.

-3. And to avoid manually typing the values of our input variables each time, create the file `terraform.tfvars` with the following contents:
+3. Now to avoid manually typing the values of our input variables each time, create the file `terraform.tfvars` with the following contents:
 ````tf
 image_name = "python:3.11"

 # you can uncomment this to override the default var.command value:
 #command = ["bash", "-c", "echo 'sleeping for 20 min...' && sleep 20m"]
 ````
-Now run `terraform apply`, then `docker logs tutorial` (you should see "sleeping forever...") to verify everything is working!
+Now run `terraform apply`, then `docker logs dev_tutorial` (you should see "sleeping forever...") to verify everything is working!

 4. Optional (more advanced step): Now that `var.image_name` is configurable, "nginx" is no longer a relevant name for our docker_image and docker_container resources.
-We can rename these to anything, but in Terraform when you only have one instance of a given resource type (e.g. "docker_image"), one paradigm is to literally name the resource "this".
+We can rename these to anything, but in Terraform when you only have one instance of a given resource type (e.g. "docker_image"), one paradigm is to literally name the resource "this" (if you have no preferred name).
 (See [reference: naming conventions](https://www.terraform-best-practices.com/naming#resource-and-data-source-arguments)).
     * In your code, rename `docker_image.nginx` -> `docker_image.this`, and `docker_container.nginx` -> `docker_container.this`, (remembering to also update `docker_container.this.image`) and then run `terraform plan` to preview the actions to be taken by Terraform.
     * You'll notice that Terraform wants to destroy the old image and container resources, and recreate new ones.
 This isn't necessary though to just rename the internal resource name, what if we want to keep our container running and avoid killing it?
 Instead we can tell terraform we renamed the resources by running `terraform state mv docker_image.nginx docker_image.this`.
-Go ahead and do this, then use the same command to migrate the state of the other resource we renamed.
+Go ahead and do this, then run an adjusted version of the command command to migrate the state of the second resource we renamed.
     * Now run `terraform apply` and you should see "No changes.
 Your infrastructure matches the configuration."
+You've successfully refactored your first piece of Terraform code!

 #### Outputs
 >You can create output values in Terraform to be shown to the user after running `terraform apply` or whenever they run `terraform output`.
-This is useful for outputting the ID's of created resources, and any information that a user, script (or another Terraform resource) may need to interface with the created resources.
+This is useful for outputting information like the IDs of created resources, and anything that a user, script (or another Terraform resource) may need to know to interface with the created resources.
 For example, if you create an S3 bucket, you may want to provide the URI to the bucket for the user or a script to read so they can copy files into it with `aws cp foo.txt s3://my_bucket/`.
 * [docs: output values](https://developer.hashicorp.com/terraform/language/values/outputs)

-We can view all available output data for our resources with `terraform show`, but some details may be desirable to show automatically any time `terraform apply` or `terraform output`  is ran.
-So add the following (to the bottom) of the `main.tf` file in the lab, think about what will happen and then run `terraform apply`.
+1. We can view all available output data for our resources with `terraform show` (try it).
+2. However, some details may be desirable to show automatically any time `terraform apply` or `terraform output`  is ran.
+So add the following (to the bottom) of the `main.tf` file in the lab, think about what will happen and then run `terraform apply` the changes:
 ````tf
 output "container_name" {
     value = docker_container.this.name